afivo-streamer 1.1

 where:

-• reaction is the reaction text, as in the example above
+• reaction is the reaction formula, as in the example above

 • rate_type denotes the method used to obtain the reaction rate.
 Several options are described below.